tgh-apil/multi_airway_phantom/README.md

 # Multi Airway Phantom

 A multipurpose airway training phantom, created using 3D printing.
 This phantom can be used to practice inserting a scope into a tumorless trachea, or configured to partially compress the trachea, simulating the presence of tumors.
 It can also be used to practice the insertion of a tracheostomy tube.
-See how-to-use guide and assembly instructions below.
+See purchasing information, how-to-use guide, and assembly instructions below.

 This model was developed at the [Lynn & Arnold Irwin Advanced Perioperative Imaging Lab](https://apil.ca/), Toronto General Hospital, University Health Network.

 > <img src="https://user-images.githubusercontent.com/84343976/236012102-0868384d-9b35-4b7b-85e5-40b166a1ed67.png" width="479"><img src="https://user-images.githubusercontent.com/84343976/236012098-e67a2195-cea0-47b1-abd7-83927df35ace.png" width="248"><br>
 > Fully assembled phantom, side view and top view.

+## Purchasing Information

+To purchase this phantom, please email <apil@uhn.ca> and a represtative will be in touch with you with more details.

+**A purchased phantom contains the following**:

+1. Fully assembled APIL Multi Airway Phantom
+2. 3 x tumor keys (tumor tips included)

 ## How-to-Use Guide
 #### Tumor Anatomy